Bancopoli: BNL

 On 29 March 2005, the Spanish bank, BBVA, launched a bid to increase its controlling share of 15% in order to become the majority shareholder of BNL.
 In the same year, on 19 July, the Italian insurance company, Unipol, launched a takeover bid for a controlling interest in BNL.
-Unipol's bid created competition between two Italian companies and two foreign banks for ownership of the domestically-owned banks in Italy.
+Unipol's bid created competition between two Italian companies and two foreign banks for ownership of the domestically owned banks in Italy.

 Scandal

-The scandal became public on 25 July 2005 when the public prosecutor's office in Milan ordered judicial seizure of any Antonveneta bank shares owned by BPL (at this time named Banca Popolare Italiana (BPI)) following an investigation that began on 2 May.
+The scandal became public on 25 July 2005 when the public prosecutor's office in Milan ordered the judicial seizure of any Antonveneta bank shares owned by BPL (at this time named Banca Popolare Italiana (BPI)) following an investigation that began on 2 May.
 This case was investigated by public prosecutors Eugenio Fusco and Giulia Perrotta.

 Close personal ties between BPL Managing Director Gianpiero Fiorani and Banca d'Italia Governor Antonio Fazio ensured prompt authorization of BPL's requests, while those of ABN Amro were stalled.
 According to the Italian markets regulator Commissione Nazionale per le Società e la Borsa (CONSoB), BPL had been purchasing Antonveneta stocks since November 2004 through a secret shareholder agreement and as late as 17 January 2005, but declared only a little over 2% ownership.

 On 14 February 2005, BPL assumed control of Antonveneta with 52% in aggregate shares of the bank.
-BPL had direct control of 15% of the stock and the rest was controlled through other associated companies: Fingruppo, Gp Finanziaria, Unipol, and Magiste.
+BPL had direct control of 15% of the stock and the rest were controlled through other associated companies: Fingruppo, Gp Finanziaria, Unipol, and Magiste.
 Fiorani revealed under questioning in December 2005, that the operation was financed by amassing money through illegal bank charges and by taking it from accounts of deceased people.